JurajNyiri/HomeAssistant-Tapo-Control/README.md

 **Note:** There are other Tapo integrations, make sure you select `Tapo: Cameras Control`.
 Otherwise you might choose the one for plugs and lights, or the official HA one which has a minimum feature set compared to this integration as of December 2024.

+When integrating Tapo cameras, ensure only ONE integration is used.
+If multiple are used at the same time it will result in conflicts and instability of connection to camera for all the integrations / services connecting to camera.

 Cameras are also automatically discovered when they are (re)connected to WIFI.

 To add multiple cameras, add integration multiple times.